Click image for more! |

 Well, going back to this hieroglyphical

-Boy I, some people can say one thing and mean another.
+Boy I friend of mine, some people can say one thing and mean another.
 Or, they may say one

-thing and other guys may take it to have other meanings, simply because of the
+thing and other guys may mistake it to have other meanings, simply because of the

 way they misspell or mispronounce words.
 Communication takes accuracy to